 Learn How to Become a Self-Taught Data Analyst – In this blog, I am sharing a few tips on how to teach yourself data analysis along with some useful links.

-Your First Steps in Excel – Beginner’s Crash Tutorial – If you are new to Excel and spreadsheet, this post will give you a quick overview of all the basics you need to know to start working with spreadsheets.
+Your First Steps in Excel – Beginner’s Crash Tutorial – If you are new to Excel and spreadsheets, this post will give you a quick overview of all the basics you need to know to start working with spreadsheets.

 Hi Jacek, thank you for the article, it’s super complete and helpful!